Overview of Fenbendazole for Canines and Felines

 Uses of Fenbendazole for Dogs and Cats

-Fenbendazole is used to removal certain gastrointestinal parasites from the stomach and intestines of animals.
+- Fenbendazole is used to remove certain gastrointestinal parasites from the stomach and intestines of animals.

 Precautions and Side Effects

 - While generally safe and effective when prescribed by a veterinarian, fenbendazole can cause side effects in some animals.

 - Fenbendazole should not be used in animals with known hypersensitivity or allergy to the drug.

 - Infrequently, vomiting can occur after administration.
 The presence of dead worms in the stool may infrequently be observed.

 - Fenbendazole is available in 222 mg/gram granules, 222 mg/gram suspensions and 100 mg/gram pastes.